 The Sri Radha Raman Temple, in the centre of Vrindavan, is one such ethereal beauty.

-About Sri Radha Raman Temple
+About Sri Radha Raman Temple Vrindavan

 In Vrindavan, Mathura, India, the Sri Radha Raman Temple is a Hindu shrine.
 It’s called Radha Ramana’, which means Srimati Radha’s Sweetheart, and it’s dedicated to Lord Krishna.
 It’s one of the Thakur of Vrindavan’s seven temples.
 Over lakhs of devotees around the world, particularly Gaudiya Vaishnavism devotees, hold it in the highest regard.

-Sri Radha Raman Temple History
+History of Radha Raman Temple

 The Sri Radha Raman temple has been around for nearly 500 years.
 The creator of this temple, Gopala Bhatta Gosvami, arrived in Vrindavana at the age of 30.